shantel-martinez/CNL_GWAS_GP2020/Data Analysis/CNL_GWAS_PHS.md

     ##   Comb White Red
     ## 1 1043   730 313

-Table4 : Summary of the unique lines tested for Preharvest Sprouting overall

 All of these summary values were combined into one table in the publication referred to as **Table 1**.